Package 'basilisk.utils'

 Value

 String containing the path to the conda or Python executable inside loc.
-If loc is not supplied, the relative path from the root of the environment is returned.
+If loc is not supplied, the relative path from the root of a conda instance or environment is returned.

 Author(s)